indimail/indimail-virtualdomains/README.md

 ## Build indimail-mta-x

+You can refer to the detailed installation for indimail-mta [here](https://github.com/mbhangui/indimail-mta/blob/master/README.md)

+But in short you can install indimail-mta by follow the steps below

 (check version in indimail-mta/indimail-mta-x/conf-version)

 ```
 $ cd /usr/local/src/indimail-mta/indimail-mta-x
+$ ./default.configure
 $ make
 $ sudo make install-strip
 $ sudo sh ./svctool --config=users --nolog